mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ## Chapter 6: Skills

+> Note Sixfinity does not use Skill Groups

 Base skills are the fundamental skills in Sixfinity.
 Whereas attributes represent an individual’s inherent capacities, skills are abilities an individual learns over time.
 Each skill represents the training and methods a character has picked up that enable her to use her natural attributes in a certain way.
 To reflect this connection, each skill is linked to an attribute.
 A list of skills and their linked attributes appears in the Skills and Linked Attributes Table, below.

 Skills are grouped into two broad categories: Active, and Knowledge.
 Characters begin the game with a set of skills chosen by the player.